MPoinelli/mitgcm_python/README.md

 # mitgcm_python
-Repo for python routines to work with MITgcm
+Repo for python/matlab routines to work with MITgcm

+Mattia Poinelli
+Irvine, April 2022